PDXbaap/design/cross-chain-token.md

 src_vault -->> Alice: received $x of coin SRC from Bob facilitator -->> dst_vault: transfter $x of coin DST to Bob dst_vault -->> Bob: received $x of coin DST from Alice
 ```
+## Burn on DST and de-freeze on SRC
+Since DST chain has minting disabled, simply burn Charlie has on DST, and de-freeze the same amount from what Alice has been freezed.
+If DST chain has minting enabled, just simply disallow this scenario to avoid DST illegally generating SRC coins.